 Dried grape production innovation and adoption program 2018-2021 (DG17001)

-What’s it all about?
+What was it all about?

-You can also read the article ‘Cutting costs in the vineyard’ that summarises the two-day workshop that was held in June on reducing winter pruning costs, or watch a video of some of the field presentations on the Dried Fruits Australia (DFA) YouTube channel.
+You can also read the article ‘Cutting costs in the vineyard’ that summarises the two-day workshop that was held in June 2018 on reducing winter pruning costs.

 This project is a strategic levy investment in the Hort Innovation Dried Grape Fund